Update cookies preferences

 You can get support from:

-• school - speak to a teacher if you think you may be a young carer, they can give you additional support and understanding.
-Some schools have lunchtime drop-in sessions for young carers.
-Schools in York can contact York Carers Centre to discuss better identification and support of pupils who are young carers
+• your school; speak to a teacher if you think you may be a young carer, they can give you additional support and understanding - some schools have lunchtime drop-in sessions for young carers

-• York Carers Centre - provides a youth club, trips and one to one support for young carers
+• York Carers Centre information and advice provides a youth club, trips and one to one support for young carers

 • The Children's Society - provides information and support for young carers